Updated: Apr 21

 Now that we have discussed chicken, I thought I would share some other things that you may enjoy doing with the kids since you are in the area.

 1. Louisville Zoo – I’m a big kid at heart (and my hubby is just a big kid) so we love taking the kids to zoos and exhibits where we can all have a bit of fun and get to see something new.
 Louisville Zoo is no exception.
 In all my zoo experience (I have probably been to about 7 worldwide – I know, impressive!) this would have to be a pretty good zoo.
-There are lots of fun exhibits like the snow leopard, the maned wolf and the fat guy eating at the hot dog stand but there is even a chance to see…wait for it….
+There are lots of fun exhibits like the snow leopard and the maned wolf but there is even a chance to see…wait for it….
 A tarantula!
 Cos who wouldn’t want to see a nasty hairy, eight legged beast with large fangs?
 Sorry, if you happen to be a spider lover but I’m an Australian, spiders are too common here and I like my space to be spider free.
 Once I leapt out of a moving vehicle because a nasty large huntsman almost the size of my hand jumped onto my face!
 Sorry, we are totally getting off topic… that’s right, the zoo!
 Oh and if you go at Halloween they run a special kids trick or treating event which provides a nice safe environment for the kids to get on a sugar high!
 Bonus!

 2. Kentucky Science Centre – this place would definitely have to be one of my favourites when getting around Louisville.
 The main appeal with this Science Centre is the fact that it is tailored to kids and as kids like to touch EVERYTHING, this place certainly doesn’t disappoint.
 A favourite here was near the front where you can get inside a giant bubble.
 Sadly you can’t stay there and see the world from your germ free environment, but it is fun for the few seconds before it pops.
 The other top thing to see if you asked my kids was the water play area.
 Had I known there was going to be a water play area, I would have packed a few days supplies and perhaps a sleeping bag.
 Saying that my kids love water is like saying that women love chocolate.